 In October, the sample 44 of the year received a designation chosen personally by Hitler, StG.44 (Sturmgewehr.44, from German - an assault rifle of the model 1944 of the year).
 The designation "assault rifle" is so rooted to this type of small arms that at present all samples of small arms that have similar indicators are called assault rifles.

 StG.44 (Sturmgewehr.44, from German - assault rifle sample 1944 of the year)

 The automatic carbine Sturmgewehr.44 was an individual small arms, which is built on the principle of automatic top-drainage of a part of the powder gases driving the gas piston.
 Locking the barrel was made by tilting the bolt down over the ledge in the receiver.
 The receiver was made of extruded steel sheet.
 The trigger mechanism with a pistol grip joined the receiver and folded forward and down with incomplete disassembly.
 The butt was made of wood, was attached to the receiver and was removed during disassembly.
 Inside the stock was located return spring.

-The rifle trigger mechanism allowed automatic and single fire.
-StG.44 had a sector sight, an independent translator of fire modes and a fuse, the bolt handle was located on the left and, when fired, moved together with the slide frame.
-To attach a rifle grenade launcher on the muzzle of the barrel made a thread.
-In addition, Stg.44 could be equipped with a special curved device, which was intended for firing from the trenches, tanks or other shelters.
+The trigger mechanism of the rifle allowed automatic and single fire.
+StG.44 had a sector sight, an independent translator of fire modes and a fuse, the shutter handle was located on the left and when firing it moved together with the bolt frame.
+To attach a rifle grenade launcher, a thread was made on the muzzle of the barrel.
+In addition, Stg.
+44 could be equipped with a special curvilinear device, which was intended for firing from trenches, tanks or other shelters.